pytorch/xla/torchax/README.md

 m = MyModel().to('jax')
 res = m(inputs)
 print(type(res))  # outputs torchax.tensor.Tensor
+print(res.jax()) # print the underlying Jax Array
 ```

 `torchax.tensor.Tensor` is a `torch.Tensor` subclass that holds
 a `jax.Array`.
 You can inspect that JAX array with `res.jax()`.

+In other words, despite that the code above looks like PyTorch, it is actually running JAX!

 ## What is happening behind the scene